-Following a competitive proposal process, The Wharf will become home to an exciting waterfront tourism offering 'Hope at Honeysuckle' that will provide exceptional Hunter food and wine tasting experiences.
+Following a competitive proposal process, we were delighted to announce that The Wharf will become home to an exciting waterfront tourism offering 'Hope at Honeysuckle' that will provide exceptional Hunter food and wine tasting experiences.
+The innovative and exciting concept will be delivered by the Hope family of Hope Estate in the Hunter Valley.